wtracy/fedora-server-setup/README.md

 I'm potentially interested in switching to a more modern email daemon.

-By default, SELinux blocks your web server from sending email.
-If you have a webapp that needs to send email, you can resolve this with:
+By default, SELinux blocks your web server from making outbound network connections.
+If you have a webapp that needs to send email, you will need to resolve this with:

 ```
 sudo setsebool -P httpd_can_network_connect 1